mendix/docs/content/refguide/web-modeler/domain-models-wm.md

 | How to Dismantle an Atomic Bomb | U2                       |
 | Exodus                          | Bob Marley & The Wailers |

 The rows in the table are CDs.
-The type of the two rows is 'CD' and this is the entity name.
-A specific CD like 'How to Dismantle an Atomic Bomb' of the band U2 is called an object of the entity 'CD'.
-Characteristics like the title and artist are called attributes.
+The type of the two rows is "CD" and this is the entity name.
+A specific CD like "How to Dismantle an Atomic Bomb" of the band U2 is called an object of the "CD" entity.
+Characteristics like the "Title" and "Artist" are called attributes.

 {{% /alert %}}